YehorVoitenko/YehorVoitenko/README.md

 Python Back-end Developer
 ----------------

-I have been programming for 1 year now, I am obsessed with this, so I want to rise in this area in order to create more interesting and useful projects for people)
+*  2 years of commercial experiance

-* 🌍  I'm based in Kyiv, Ukaine
+* 🌍  Based in Kyiv, Ukaine
 * ✉️  You can contact me at [egorka.voitenko@gmail.com](mailto:egorka.voitenko@gmail.com)
 * 🙋‍♂️  Work in Avataa
 * 🤝  I'm open to collaborating on useful and interesting projects